Hypancistrus: Distribution and habitat

-H. zebra originates from the Xingu River.
-Hypancistrus are also known from the Orinoco River and the Rio Negro.
-The rest of the described species originate from Venezuela; the four new species alone originate from the northern Orinoco in southern Venezuela, near or in the Ventuari River.
+Hypancistrus species are known from the Xingu River, the Orinoco River and the Rio Negro.
+Venezuela appears to be a hotspot; the four species described in 2007, for instance, originate from the northern Orinoco in southern Venezuela, near or in the Ventuari River.
 New species await to be described from regions such as Brazil and Guyana.

-These fish are found in slow to moderately flowing water.
-They like to inhabit the bedrock and crevices within bedrock.
+These fish are found in water with slow to moderate flowing speeds.
+They inhabit the bedrock and crevices within bedrock.

 Anatomy and appearance

-Hypancistrus, like other Loricariids, are armored catfish with a suckermouth.
-This suckermouth allows the fish to attach to objects.
-Their body is armored by scutes rather than covered in scales.
-These fish have strong pectoral and dorsal fin spines.
-The eye is specially developed with an omega iris.
-The body is flat on the ventral surface and naked (scaleless).
+Hypancistrus species, like other loricariids, are armored (in scutes; scales are absent as with catfishes in general) and have a suckermouth, allowing them to attach to submerged objects.
+These fish have strong pectoral and dorsal fin spines, and the eye is specially developed, with an omega iris.
+The body is dorsoventrally flattened.

-Hypancistrus species can be differentiated from other genera of Loricariids by a number of characteristics.
-These fish have highly angled jaws that form an angle of less than 90 degrees, which is a trait shared only by a few other genera.
-Also, their scutes are not highly ridged or keeled like that of some genera, and their abdomen is only half-plated with this armor as opposed to full-plated.
-Hypancistrus have fewer dentary teeth than premaxillary teeth, and the former are almost twice as long as the latter.
-Fish of this genus tend to be attractively marked with dark brown to black and white, arranged in spots, stripes, or squiggles.
-Breeding males have larger odontodes on the pectoral fin spines and on the cheek, though in some species, breeding males also have hypertrophied odontodes on the lateral plates like Peckoltia.
-Synapomorphies of this genus include differences in the jaw structure from other Loricariids.
-These fish do not get very large; no species exceeds about 11 centimetres (4 in).
+Hypancistrus species can be differentiated from other genera of loricariids by a number of characteristics.
+For instance, these fish have highly angled jaws that form an angle of less than 90 degrees, which is a trait shared only by a few other genera.
+Also, their scutes are not highly ridged or keeled like that of some genera, and their abdomen is only half-plated with armor as opposed to full-plated.
+Hypancistrus species have fewer dentary teeth than premaxillary teeth, and the former are almost twice as long as the latter.
+Breeding males have larger odontodes on the pectoral fin spines and on the cheek, though in some species, breeding males also have hypertrophied odontodes on the lateral plates (like Peckoltia species).
+Synapomorphies of this genus include differences in the jaw structure from other loricariids.